 A sorted map is a key-value data structure in which the keys are sorted in alphabetical order1; the order that you enter the keys in the map does not matter because the keys will always be sorted when you retrieve the key-value pairs.

-While keys have a size limit of 128 characters, there isn’t a size limit for values as long as they don’t go over the memory size limit.
+Keys have a size limit of 128 characters, and there is a value size limit of 32KB.

 1: Numerical order may not work as expected without padding; for example “99” will sort after “100”.
 If numerical order is desired, pad the numbers on the left as in “00100” and “00099”.↩